Ashton-Tate: dBASE IV: Decline and fall (1988–1990)

-A 1987 Computerworld survey gave Ashton-Tate a C grade for technology, B for product support, B− for management, B for customer relations, and C for marketing.
+A November 1987 Computerworld survey gave Ashton-Tate a C grade for technology, B for product support, B− for management, B for customer relations, and C for marketing.
 Customers said that Ashton-Tate was slow to upgrade products, technical support was expensive but good, and the company was responsive to their needs.
 A Yankee Group analyst said that he was "appalled at the number of people who have left Ashton-Tate", indicating dissatisfaction with Esber's management; Computerworld said the departures "have been likened to mice jumping off a sinking ship".

-Although his company consistently reported higher revenue and earnings, Esber said that year "we are perceived as a technological laggard". dBASE III had not been updated in 22 months.
-Ashton-Tate had promised a new version of the core dBASE product line from 1986.
-The new version was going to be more powerful, faster, and easier to create databases with.
-It would have improved indexes and networking, support SQL internally as well as interacting with SQL Server, and include a compiler.
-Ashton-Tate announced dBASE IV in February 1988 with an anticipated release set for July of that year. dBASE IV was eventually released in October 1988 as two products: Standard and Developer's editions.

-dBASE IV was both slow and very buggy.
-Bugs are not unusual in a major product update, something that would normally be fixed with a "dot-one" release before too much damage was done.
-This situation had occurred with dBASE III, and Ashton-Tate had quickly fixed the problems.
-However a number of issues conspired to make the dBASE IV 1.0 release a disaster.